-Testing suggests the MagSafe Charger charges the iPhone 12 about half as fast than a wired 20W USB-C charger.
+Testing suggests the MagSafe Charger charges an iPhone about half as fast than a wired 20W USB-C charger.

 With the 20W charger (plugged in), a dead iPhone charged to 50 percent in just under half an hour, and the same 50 percent charge took about an hour with MagSafe.

-Do I need a MagSafe case or will the magnets work through any iPhone 12 or 13 case?
+Do I need a MagSafe case or will the magnets work through any iPhone case?